 - Session 2 (December 2025) moved into deeper deliberation, with participants validating earlier insights, engaging with stakeholders, prioritising challenges, and developing ideas for action and future governance.

-Across both sessions, participants worked in plenary and small-group formats, combining scientific knowledge, policy context and lived experience.
+Across the sessions, participants work in plenary and small-group formats, combining scientific knowledge, policy context and lived experience.

 Relevance for the science-policy interface

 For BioAgora, the Young Citizens Assembly on Pollinators illustrates how participatory and deliberative processes can complement the biodiversity science-policy interface.
-By integrating societal values alongside scientific evidence, the Assembly strengthens the legitimacy, inclusiveness and relevance of biodiversity policymaking.
+By integrating societal values and everyday experience alongside scientific evidence, the Assembly strengthens the legitimacy, inclusiveness and relevance of biodiversity policymaking.

 As BioAgora continues to support the development of a Science Service for Biodiversity, initiatives such as YCAP highlight the importance of connecting scientific knowledge, policy needs and citizen perspectives to address complex biodiversity challenges effectively.